 Exposition: Emily Denlinger Previews the Latest Art and Design Exhibition "Emerging Voices"

 In this episode of 'Exposition', we speak with Emily Denlinger, a professor in the Department of Art and Design at Southeast Missouri State University.
 Emily describes the second annual installment of the "Emerging Voices" exhibition, which features works created by students from local community colleges.
-This public gallery is open from 9 a.m. to 5 p.m., Monday through Friday, at the Dobbins Center, located on the SEMO River Campus.
+This public gallery is open from 9 a.m. to 5 p.m., Monday through Friday, and the show is available to view through January 30, 2026, at the Dobbins Center, located on the SEMO River Campus.

 The Department of Art + Design presents the second annual Emerging Voices exhibition.
 Emerging Voices celebrates the fresh perspectives of up-and-coming artists, offering students from all experience levels the chance to submit their best work.